usaid-cs/yesterday-i-learned/random.md

 1. The Occident may refer to the [Western world](https://en.wikipedia.org/wiki/Western_world).
 1. The one millon you need to retire is around three million when you can retire.
 1. Kumail Nanjiani was not an Uber driver like The Big Sick depicted.
 The partner app did not exist until 2011.
 He was an IT guy instead, like Silicon Valley depicted.
-1. Jean Valjean's siser, "Jeanne Valjean", for whom and whose child he stole his bread, was mentioned on Google only 372 times (probably 373 now).
+1. Jean Valjean's sister, "Jeanne Valjean", for whom and whose child he stole his bread, was mentioned on Google only 372 times (probably 373 now).
 1. Humans are the only species on Earth to have the concept of birthdays.
 1. Call C# "C pound" or "C hashtag" to fuck with people.
 1. The *need* to check Slack 24/7 in order to keep up to date with conversations, *unless you pay*, is why it's so successful, said [this guy](https://medium.com/@satyavh/the-real-reason-slack-became-a-billion-dollar-company-f14c22b15a29).